 At the next general meeting in October 2016, stakeholders agreed on the basic principles of an agreement to help to restrict the income that IP-infringing websites get from online advertising.

-Online advertising is a major source of income for IPR-infringing websites.
-The misplacement of ads is an important problem, with brands themselves often unaware of where their ads are ending up.
-The presence of ads for household brands and well-known payment services on IPR-infringing sites often leads consumers to believe that the site they are visiting is legal when it is not.
+The misplacement of ads is a serious issue, with brands themselves often unaware of where their ads are ending up.
+The presence of mainstream advertising for major brands, as well as the availability of well-known payment services on IPR-infringing websites and apps